tyliang/Tengyuan.Liang/content/home/about.md

 His current research topics include:

-1. To understand the computational and algorithmic aspects of statistical inference.
+1. To bridge the empirical and theoretical gap in modern statistical learning;
-2. To bridge the empirical and theoretical gap in modern statistical learning.
+2. To understand the computational and algorithmic aspects of statistical inference;
-3. To exploit the role of stochasticity in solving non-convex optimization.
+3. To explore the role of stochasticity in solving non-convex optimization.

 <!-- His CV can be found [here](pdf/Liang-CV.pdf). -->